Water is a vital nutrient without which any living being is unable to exist. But how much should a cat drink?

 Finding a solution

-The choice of water for a cat needs very carefully approach.
+The choice of water for a cat needs a very careful approach.
 Boiled water during the process of heating loses many useful properties, therefore it is not suitable for the animal.
 Pure tap water contains too many impurities and additives.
 A good choice is high-quality bottled water from any supermarket.
 But the most convenient option is filtered or settled tap water.
 Water should be poured into wide bowls.
 Cats really do not like it when their large mustaches touch the edges of the bowl while drinking.
 Water poured into a shiny metal dish gives glare that distracts and can even scare the cat.